 The requirement for test functions to be smooth ($C^{\infty}$) is a strategic choice that shifts the burden of differentiation.
 Because many distributions (like the spike train $s_i$) are singular events and lack classical derivatives, distribution theory transfers the operation of differentiation onto the test function.
 Because $\varphi(t) $is infinitely differentiable, the definition of differentiation of the spike train is dependent on the derivatives of the test function.
-This ensures that the mathematical machinery never breaks down when encountering singularity associated with the events that make up a distributional like the spike train.
-We discuss this in some detail in Section \ref{sec:spike.diffs} at the end of the paper.
+This ensures that the mathematical machinery never breaks down when encountering singularity associated with the events that make up a distribution like the spike train.
+We discuss this in some detail in Section \ref{sec:spike.diffs} below.

-We will first define the support of ordinary functions, which applies to test functions $\varphi(t)$.
-We will then show why that definition fails for distributions, and finally, how we can adjust the definition of support to accommodate distributions.
-What will come out of this exercise is an understanding of what it means for Dirac deltas to represent and encode spikes in a spike train, and why the concept of Schwartz distributions only makes sense in context with their effects on test functions.

 Let $f:\mathbb{R}\to\mathbb{R}$ represent a classical Lebesgue function (see Section \ref{sec:dirac.not.f}).
 We define the support of such a function $\mathrm{supp}(f)$, as the closure of the subset of the domain on which $f$ is nonzero: